Graduate Academic Policies

 A student may be dismissed from his/her program for the following academic reasons: sub-standard GPA (see Academic Probation policy); failure to make satisfactory progress toward completion of his/her program; or receiving more than six credit hours of unsatisfactory grades (C, D, or F).
 A student may also be dismissed as a consequence of acts of academic misconduct (see the University Code of Conduct).

 To "rescue" a student from dismissal, a program advisor and a student who has experienced extenuating circumstances may meet to develop a plan outlining the course of action the student must follow to return to good academic standing.
 This meeting must occur immediately upon a student's dismissal, and the plan submitted to the College of Graduate Studies and Research within a week of a student's dismissal.
-This plan must be approved by both the program and the Dean of the College of Graduate Studies and Research or the Dean’s designee.
+This plan must be created and approved by both the program and the Dean of the College of Graduate Studies and Research or the Dean’s designee.
 Failure to meet the terms of this plan may not be appealed and will result in dismissal.
 The form for the Graduate Academic Progress Plan can be found here.

 A student who does not register for coursework for three consecutive semesters, including the summer term, will have his/her graduate status changed from “Active” to “Inactive” and will not be allowed to register for additional classes.
 To register for additional classes, a student has three options: